 Tips how to enjoy Russian winter

-Today is November 2nd, in Moscow, we saw the first snow already not to tell about Siberia.
+Starting from early October some northern parts of Russia get their first snow.
 The first snowflakes are a signal of coming winter and cold weather of course.
 But cold weather is not the reason to become gloomy.
 Quite the contrary most people are happy because it is a great chance to go in for Russian winter activities like ski, skating, to enjoy the beauty of white mono-colored world, to feel the real cosiness of winter nights when you stay at home with a cup of hot herbal tea with honey, to enjoy Russian banya, what is more all Russians love New Year celebration and start preparations at the end of November.

 So we can tell about winter romantics too much, today we want to focus on the tips on how to enjoy Russian weather in winter and show what it is like to stay in Russia during winter.

 1. Be ready for the weather in Russian winter

 How is Russia during winter?
 The question is simple, but the answer is not.
 It’s often cold in Russia in winter but Russia is big, bigger than you even imagine.
 The climate differs from West to East considerably.
 Most of the territory of Russia is located in the temperate climate zone, less in the Arctic climate zone, less in the subarctic climate zone, and the least in the subtropical climate zone.
 In winter, there are periods when almost all Russia (normally) is covered with snow.
 The exceptions are the southern areas of the Black Sea coast.